syncfusion/blazor-docs/src/charts/chart/data-labels.md

 ![Customization](images/data-label/custom-razor.png)

->Note: `Rx` and `Ry` properties requires `Border` values not to be null.

-**Note:** You can refer to our [`Blazor Charts`](https://www.syncfusion.com/blazor-components/blazor-charts) feature tour page for its groundbreaking feature representations.
+> Note: You can refer to our [`Blazor Charts`](https://www.syncfusion.com/blazor-components/blazor-charts) feature tour page for its groundbreaking feature representations.
 You can also explore our [`Blazor Chart example`](https://blazor.syncfusion.com/demos/chart/line?theme=bootstrap4) to knows various chart types and how to represent time-dependent data, showing trends in data at equal intervals.

 ## See Also